Arxtd/Arxtd/README.md

-- 👋 Hi, I’m @Arxtd
+- 👋 Hi, I’m Arthur
-- 👀 I’m interested in
+- 👀 I’m interested in Programing
-- 🌱 I’m currently learning programming Python
+- 🌱 I’m currently learning programming in scholl of programation Programe.io
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate in
 - 📫 How to reach me ...

 <!---